A Guide To Selling Your Home – Part 1: An Overview

 Decide who will sell the property

-First, decide if you can sell your home yourself or want to use property dealers or prefer an online selling.
-You should also decide whether to use a sole agent or multiple agents.
+First, decide if you can sell your home yourself or want to use property dealers. or prefer online selling.
+You should also choose whether to use a sole agent or multiple agents.
 Generally, a property agent charges a fee of 1% of the property value.
 However, experts recommend exploring all these routes simultaneously.
 In fact, choose the agents you trust and follow their recommendations as often as you can.

 Advertising and showing your property